Andrew Mountbatten-Windsor: Special Representative for International Trade and Investment

-Andrew did not receive a salary from the UK Trade & Investment for his role as Special Representative, but he went on expenses-paid delegations and was alleged to have occasionally used trips paid for by the government for his personal leisure, which earned him the nickname "Airmiles Andy" by the press.
-On 8 March 2011 The Daily Telegraph reported: "In 2010, the Prince spent £620,000 as a trade envoy, including £154,000 on hotels, food and hospitality and £465,000 on travel."
+Reports indicated that Andrew maintained close ties with the Saudi royal family, which was deemed helpful to British trade interests, particularly in the defense sector.
+Andrew did not receive a salary from the UK Trade & Investment for his role as Special Representative, but he travelled on expenses-paid delegations and was alleged to have occasionally used government-funded trips for personal leisure, earning him the nickname "Airmiles Andy" in the press.
+On 8 March 2011, The Daily Telegraph reported: "In 2010, the Prince spent £620,000 as a trade envoy, including £154,000 on hotels, food and hospitality and £465,000 on travel."
+In 2026, an anonymous former civil servant alleged that while serving as trade envoy, Andrew used taxpayer money for "massage services".